PhoenixEvo/online-academy-web/README.md

 npm start
 ```

-The server starts at `http://localhost:3000` by default.
+The server starts at `http://localhost:3000` by default or `http://localhost:10000` by `PORT` value .

 ### Deployment